thorben-frank/geomatt/README.md

 `python3 -m venv venv_geometric_attention`

 which will setup a new virtual environment with the name `venv_geometric_attention`.
+Here we want to note that the command for creating a virtual environment can vary from machine to machine so a little care has to be taken when using this command.
+When this command is not working just create a virtual environment as you are used to.
 Next activate the virtual environment by using the command

 `source venv_geometric_attention/bin/activate`